cinephos/TM2020-Daily-Report/README.md

 This is a project regarding Nadeo's TrackMania 2020 game.
 It provides, on demand by terminal commands, a daily report of Personal Best times achieved on that day.

-Visit the [wiki page](https://github.com/cinephos/TM2020-Daily-Report/wiki) to find out the required libraries in c# and python.how to use it.
+Visit the [wiki page](https://github.com/cinephos/TM2020-Daily-Report/wiki) to find out the required libraries in c# and python.
+Read instructions how to use it.

 **CHECKPOINT 1** C# code which reads the headers of all .replay.gbx files stored in Autosaves directory in order to extract map uid and PB time.
 Data are stored to a local .txt file.
 Two methods suuplied: a) Autosaves dir is available locally, and b) via [SMBLibrary](https://github.com/TalAloni/SMBLibrary), when Autosaves dir is located on a different computer.